Create a culture of diversity and inclusion in your workplace

 Embracing diversity is correlated with better profitability, opportunities in new markets, a better customer experience, lower employee turnover and customer churn, an enhanced reputation and increased market share.

-Employees are highly sensitive to diversity, equality and inclusion as workplace issues.
+Employees are highly sensitive to diversity, equity and inclusion as workplace issues.
 This is especially true in an era of renewed focus on civil rights, and the influence of a younger generation that prioritizes authenticity.
-A “check-the-box" approach to diversity and inclusion damages trust among customers and employees and sets the company up for potential liability and litigation in the future.
+A “check-the-box" approach to diversity, equity and inclusion damages trust among customers and employees and sets the company up for potential liability and litigation in the future.

 Customers and employees should see themselves reflected in the leadership team, salesforce, marketing materials and anywhere they encounter the company.
 It’s the right thing to do.
 But it’s not always easy.

-See How Diversity & Inclusion Training Can Help
+See How Diversity, Equity & Inclusion Training Can Help